1985 Greek presidential election: Election campaign of 1985

-Both parties continued their confrontations in the campaigns for the June election, where the political polarization reached new heights.
+Both parties continued their confrontations during the campaign for the June election, where political polarization reached new heights.
 Mitsotakis declared, "In voting, the Greek people will also be voting for a president" and also warned that there is a danger of sliding towards an authoritarian one-party state.
-The president's office responded, "The president of the republic will remain the vigilant guardian of the constitution."
-From PASOK, Agamemnon Koutsogiorgas described what was at stake not as "oranges and tomatoes but the confrontation between two worlds."
-Papandreou followed this by characterizing the upcoming elections as a fight between light and darkness in his rallies, implying that PASOK represented the "forces of light" since its logo was a rising sun.
-Papandreou further argued that every vote against PASOK was a vote for the return of the Right with the slogan "Vote PASOK to prevent a return of the right."
+Papandreou invoked the association of the opposition with the oppressive conservative governments with the slogan "Vote PASOK to prevent a return of the right."
 The communists, persecuted by the Right in the 1950s, protested against Papandreou's dwelling on the past, pointing out that the 1980s were not the same as the 1950s.
-The Economist magazine described Greece as a "country divided," tearing itself apart and opening the wounds of civil war.
-Just before the elections, Karamanlis broke his silence and urged the Greeks to be cautious with their vote (without explicitly advising who to vote), commenting that PASOK had brought "confusion and uncertainty."
-However, Karamanlis' statement was not broadcast on TV and radio, which were controlled by the state and governing party, i.e., PASOK.
+The Economist magazine described Greece as a "country divided," tearing itself apart and opening the wounds of Greek Civil War.

 In the event, PASOK was re-elected with 45.82% of the vote, losing approximately 2.3% from 1981, while New Democracy increased its share of the vote by 4.98% to 40.84%.
 Papandreou's gamble worked to his benefit because he gained from far-left voting blocks covering the losses from the centrist voters, and appealed to socialist voters who rejected Karamanlis's perceived hindrance of PASOK's policies.
-Papandreou had the upper hand over Mitsotakis in which he argued that a vote for Mitsotakis is a vote for a constitutional anomaly, convincing a significant fraction of Greek voters.
-Richard Clogg states that the large-scale rally by Mitsotakis on 2 June at Syntagma Square may have panicked communists to vote for PASOK; the communist parties lost a significant share of the vote.

-Political outcome after elections

-After the election results, Mitsotakis accepted Sartzetakis as president and the head of the state.
-Papandreou's constitutional proposals took effect in 1986.